Jinming3/RecursiveRegulator/README.md

 'update_{system}.py' uses changing system data to test the recursive regulator for adapting trained model, e.g., update_RLC.py.
 It will produce images to show the regulator's performance in different system conditions.

-If the package path had problem, please change the path to obsolute, e.g., "F:/head...".
+The package path may problem, please check the path name.